dubzzz/fast-check/documentation/Arbitraries.md

 > Generate one value based on one of the passed arbitraries
 >
 > Randomly chooses an arbitrary at each new generation.
 Should be provided with at least one arbitrary.
-All arbitraries are equally probable and shrink is still working for the selected arbitrary. `fc.oneof` is able to shrink inside the failing arbitrary but not accross arbitraries (contrary to `fc.constantFrom` when dealing with constant arbitraries).
+All arbitraries are equally probable and shrink is still working for the selected arbitrary. `fc.oneof` is able to shrink inside the failing arbitrary but not across arbitraries (contrary to `fc.constantFrom` when dealing with constant arbitraries).

 *&#8195;Signatures*